June Whitfield: 1990s to 2010s

-Having appeared in an episode of French and Saunders in 1988, Whitfield played Mother in Jennifer Saunders' sitcom Absolutely Fabulous from 1992 until 2012.
-In 2000, she featured with the rest of the Absolutely Fabulous cast in the pilot Mirrorball.
-From 1993 to 2001, she played Miss Marple in 12 radio adaptations of Agatha Christie's Miss Marple books.
-From 1990, she appeared in films including Carry On Columbus (1992), Jude (1996) and Faeries (1999, as the voice of Mrs Coombs).
-In 1998, Whitfield played the housekeeper in the London-set episode of Friends "The One with Ross's Wedding, Part Two" and voiced a character in an episode of the animated comedy series Rex the Runt.
+Having appeared in an episode of French and Saunders in 1988, Whitfield played Mother in Jennifer Saunders's sitcom Absolutely Fabulous from 1992 until 2012.
+In 2000 she featured with the rest of the Absolutely Fabulous cast in the pilot Mirrorball.
+From 1993 to 2001 she played Miss Marple in 12 radio adaptations of Agatha Christie's Miss Marple books.
+From 1990 she appeared in films including Carry On Columbus (1992), Jude (1996) and Faeries (1999, as the voice of Mrs Coombs).
+In 1998 Whitfield played the housekeeper in the London-set episode of Friends "The One with Ross's Wedding, Part Two" and voiced a character in an episode of the animated comedy series Rex the Runt.

 Her autobiography And June Whitfield, written with the help of Christopher Douglas, appeared in 2000.
 She appeared in The Royal, followed by appearances in Midsomer Murders, Agatha Christie's Marple, New Tricks and Last of the Summer Wine, which she joined in 2005.
 She had an episode of The South Bank Show devoted to her on 29 July 2007 and, in the same year, appeared in the English National Opera's production of On the Town in London's West End.
 In November 2007, she appeared in the Only Fools and Horses spin-off The Green Green Grass as the mother of Marlene, and in 2008 she appeared in an episode of ITV medical drama Harley Street.
 In 2009, she made a guest appearance in Kingdom and published an updated autobiography, At a Glance ...
 An Absolutely Fabulous Life, a collection of scrapbook pictures from her life and career.

 Whitfield appeared in the Doctor Who two-part episode, "The End of Time", that aired over Christmas 2009 – New Year 2010.
 On 29 December 2009, she was the subject of an entire evening's tribute programming on BBC Two.